mmmorris1975/aws-secrets-sync/README.md

 ```text
 aws-secrets-sync -s s3 -b my-bucket -k alias/my-kms-key -o my-key < /path/to/a/large_file
 ```
-This method will not work with the `ssm` backend since it only supports explicit string values, and can not determine if the redirected file only contains string values.
+The stdin redirect method will not work with the `ssm` backend since it only supports explicit string values, and can not determine if the redirected file only contains string data.
 When using this method with the `secretsmanager` backend, it will store the data as a SecretsBinary type, for the same reason as the ssm backend.

 Docker example